Golden mean (philosophy): Plato

 Proportion's relation to beauty and goodness is stressed throughout Plato's dialogues, particularly in the Republic and Philebus.
 He writes (Phlb.
 64d–65a):

 In the Laws, Plato applies this principle to electing a government in the ideal state: "Conducted in this way, the election will strike a mean between monarchy and democracy …"

 Aristotle

 In the Eudemian Ethics, Aristotle writes on the virtues.
 Aristotle’s theory on virtue ethics is one that does not see a person’s actions as a reflection of their ethics but rather looks into the character of a person as the reason behind their ethics.
 His constant phrase is, "… is the Middle state between …".
 His psychology of the soul and its virtues is based on the golden mean between the extremes.
 In the Politics, Aristotle criticizes the Spartan Polity by critiquing the disproportionate elements of the constitution; e.g., they trained the men and not the women, and they trained for war but not peace.
 This disharmony produced difficulties which he elaborates on in his work.
 See also the discussion in the Nicomachean Ethics of the golden mean, and Aristotelian ethics in general.

+Each intellectual virtue is a mental skill or habit by which the mind arrives at truth, affirming what is or denying what is not.
+In the Nicomachean Ethics he discusses 11 moral virtues: